 Some versions of this verse say "Take me under your wing" and others say something more like “spread the corner of your garment over me.”
 Both suggest protection.
 What is interesting also is that she had already covered herself with a corner of his cloak, making it clear it was his protection she desired, and she then asked him to spread the corner of the cloak, meaning “show me that you want to redeem and protect me.”
-What is also interesting is that a common Jewish wedding tradition is the spreading of a special type of cloak, a prayer shawl, over the couple, symbolizing their faith and the protection of God and commitment to protect each other, including in prayer.
+What is also interesting is that a common Jewish wedding tradition is the spreading of a special type of cloak, a prayer shawl, over the couple during the wedding ceremony.
+This symbolizes their faith, the protection of God, and their commitment to protect each other, including in prayer.

 By spreading his cloak on herself, Ruth was saying to Boaz: “I give you permission to spread your cloak of protection over me.
 I choose you to be my protector.
 Your job as kinsman redeemer is to cover me and protect me and I choose this.
 I choose, I want to be warmed and comforted by you and your blanket of covering.
 I want you to be my kinsman redeemer and to redeem me as a husband, according to your laws.
 I want it to be you.
 I choose you.”
 This is actually a sweet, romantic moment that no man could have missed, and we see the tenderness and love here further by how Boaz humbly responds and accepts her obvious offer.